robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ### Makes the security and privacy controls outcome-based
 - Focuses on the security and privacy capabilities
-- Controls are now .orange[critical properties] of interest.
+- Controls are now .orange[critical properties] of interest
+- Control statements are Verb phrases which can be associated with any system entity

 ???
 (i.e., what needs to be done to protect the system or information and not which entity carries out the action or where it is carried out);